Dhiraj123-star/fastapi-neo4j-movie-recommender/README.md

 * Add new users to the system
 * Like and rate movies with proper relationships
 * Generate movie recommendations using graph queries
+* Expose a health check endpoint to monitor API and Neo4j connectivity

 ---